Illustration courtesy of: Øivind Hovland

 Loneliness has a painful, complicated nature, since a lot of psychological disorders are interlinked with it.
 And while a lot of research and efforts are being spent to tackle these widespread societal epidemics, the benefits of meaningful wanted solitude are usually pushed aside or ignored altogether since science has often aligned loners with negative outcomes.

 As mammals, humans are indeed social animals.
 We extract a vast array of benefits from these social experiences that shape the way we behave, flourish, and develop in society.
 Social contact keeps us grounded and, highly contribute to our happiness and psychological well-being.
-Yet, an emerging body of research
+Yet, an emerging body of research suggests that spending time in solitude — when done appropriately — has its perks.

 --